chrisLanderson/2016_Anderson_et_al_JAM/README.md

 	bash run.sh usearch_link

 During the installation of anaconda you will be prompted to agree to terms and also for the location to install.
 For the installation directory, type *anaconda*.
+Additionally, enter *no* when asked if you want to add the installation to .bash_profile.

 The analysis is setup to run in a Mac OS X environment, but can be easily switched to run in linux by uncommenting/commenting the appropriate lines in run.sh for anaconda installation and downloaded a linux version of USEARCH.